toshi0607/Go-FAQ-Japanese-Edition/original.md

 In Go, `T3` does not satisfy `Opener`, although it might in another language.

-While it is true that Go's type system does less for the programmer in such cases, the lack of subtyping makes the rules about interface satisfaction very easy to state: are the function's names and signatures exactly those of the interface?
+While it is true that Go’s type system does less for the programmer in such cases, the lack of subtyping makes the rules about interface satisfaction very easy to state: are the function’s names and signatures exactly those of the interface?
-Go's rule is also easy to implement efficiently.
+Go’s rule is also easy to implement efficiently.
 We feel these benefits offset the lack of automatic type promotion.
-Should Go one day adopt some form of polymorphic typing, we expect there would be a way to express the idea of these examples and also have them be statically checked.

 ### Can I convert a \[\]T to an \[\]interface{}?